Welcome to the GAPSA Landlord Survey

 The 1999-2000 survey was successful in expanding the populations surveyed; undergraduate and graduate students were polled and the survey rated a total of 16 landlords in addition to providing landlord information in a “profile.”
 In 2000-2001, the PCB received over 900 responses to the tenant/landlord survey which expanded the number of landlords rated to 64.
 In 2001-2002, under the guidance of co-directors Gabrielle Berlinger and Kirstin Emershaw (both SAS ’03), a breakthrough arrived: the launch of PCB’s website with which they would publish the survey on-line.

 Since then, the survey has been conducted on-line to solicit the maximum number of responses.
 It is now hosted on the web by the Graduate and Professional Student Assembly, in conjunction with the Undergraduate Assembly.
 Responses are welcomed from students of other universities in addition to Penn.
-GAPSA will make the results of the 2008-2009 Landlord Survey available in spring of 2009.
+GAPSA will make the results of the 2008-2016 Landlord Survey available in fall of 2016.

 The Landlord Survey has a long history intertwined with a tradition of consumer advocacy at Penn, and it continues to serve the needs of the community by helping tenants and prospective tenants make better-informed decisions about housing.